eclipse-tractusx/traceability-foss/CFX-CHANGELOG.md

 - TRX-476 Delete Part in added in FE
 - TRX-441 Added dedicated cofinity trivy workflow
 - TRX-458 Create quality notification will not be allowed if a business partner number is missing on a corresponding part.
+- TRX-543 Duplicate connector urls returned by the discovery service will be filtered out.

 ### Changed
 - TRX-373 Integrated automatic test data upload for BMW and Trace-X A on preprod